Detecting the heterodyning of gravitational waves: Theory

 We consider a set of $N\gg1$ periodic GW sources which could be simultaneously observed for a long time (e.g., BWDs in our Galaxy that could be individually resolved by LISA \citep{2017arXiv170200786A}).
 We further assume that these sources emit quasi-monochromatic GWs, i.e., that their frequency does not significantly change within the observation time $T$ (see Sec.~\ref{sec:discussion} for discussion of the implications of relaxing this assumption).
 In that case we can write the GW signal (in units of strain) from the $\alpha$-th periodic source at distance $d_\alpha$ as

 with constant frequency $f_\alpha$, amplitude $a_\alpha$, and initial phase $\varphi_\alpha$.
 We refer to these GWs as carrier signals and to their sources as carrier sources.

-If there is an incident GW from a secondary, more distant source, this GW will perturb the spacetime at the location of the carrier sources and at the location of the observer.
+If there is an incident GW from a secondary, more distant source, this GW will perturb the spacetime at the location of the carrier sources and at the location of the observer (see Figure~\ref{fig:sketch}).
 As a consequence, the frequency of the GW carrier signals are no longer constant but are modulated in time.
-For a background GW emitted by a distant point source in the direction $\bm{\hat{N}}$ this frequency modulation of the carrier signal is given by \citep{MaggioreMichele2018GWV2},
+For a background GW emitted by a distant point source in the direction $\bm{\hat{N}}$ this frequency modulation of the carrier signal is given by \citep{MaggioreMichele2018GWV2}

 where $\bm{\hat{n}}_\alpha$ and $n^i_\alpha$ is the unit vector from the observer to the $\alpha$-th carrier source and its components, respectively, and $t_\alpha = t-d_\alpha(1+\bm{\hat{N}}\cdot\bm{\hat{n}}_\alpha)/c$ is the retarded time coordinate that accounts for the propagation of the carrier wave.
-Additionally, $h_{ij}^{\rm TT}(t)$ and $h_{ij}^{\rm TT}(t_{\alpha})$ correspond to the metric perturbation due to the incident GW at the spacetime locations of the carrier source and the observer, respectively (in the terminology of Pulsar Timing Arrays (PTAs) \citep{1979ApJ...234.1100D,1978SvA....22...36S}, the former is usually referred to as the `Earth term' and the latter as the `pulsar term').
+We will refer to the lower-frequency GW of interest that modulates the carrier signal as the background GW.
+Additionally, $h_{ij}^{\rm TT}(t)$ and $h_{ij}^{\rm TT}(t_{\alpha})$ correspond to the metric perturbation due to the incident GW at the spacetime locations of the carrier source and the observer, respectively (in the terminology of PTAs \citep{1979ApJ...234.1100D,1978SvA....22...36S}, the former is usually referred to as the `Earth term' and the latter as the `pulsar term').

 It can be shown that the single-sided frequency spectrum of the modulated signal can then be written as \citep[][]{2022PhRvD.105d4005B}